Posted on

 Sylmasta Rapid 5 Minute Epoxy Adhesive

-Epoxy adhesive with a 5 minute work time for high-strength, accurate bonding between materials
+Epoxy adhesive with a five-minute work time which creates high-strength, permanent bonds between all materials

 Case Study PDF